Getting Started with Copilot Studio: The Setup No One Explains

 • Go to Power Platform Admin Center — rename your dev environment and verify region

-• Sign in to copilotstudio.microsoft.com and start the 30-day trial
+• Sign in to copilotstudio.microsoft.com and start the available Copilot Studio trial

 • Enrol in PL-900 on Microsoft Learn